Kai-46/ARF-svox2/README.md

 ```
 * Select ```{llff/tnt/custom}``` according to your data type.
 For example, use ```llff``` for ```flower``` scene, ```tnt``` for ```Playground``` scene, and ```custom``` for ```lego``` scene.
 * ```[style_id].jpg``` is the style image inside ```../data/styles```.
 For example, ```14.jpg``` is the starry night painting.
-* Note that a photorealistic radiance fields will first be reconstructed for each scene, if it doesn't exist on disk.
+* Note that a photorealistic radiance field will first be reconstructed for each scene, if it doesn't exist on disk.
+This will take extra time.

 ### Check results
 The optimized artistic radiance filed is inside ```opt/ckpt_arf/[scene_name]_[style_id]```, while the photorealistic one is inside ```opt/ckpt_svox2/[scene_name]_[style_id]```.